miyagipipi/ZRAG/README.md

 ### LLM and Embedding Injection

-LightRAG requires the utilization of LLM and Embedding models to accomplish document indexing and querying tasks.
-During the initialization phase, it is necessary to inject the invocation methods of the relevant models into LightRAG：
+ZestRAG requires the utilization of LLM and Embedding models to accomplish document indexing and querying tasks.
+During the initialization phase, it is necessary to inject the invocation methods of the relevant models into ZestRAG：

 <details>
 <summary> <b>Using Open AI-like APIs</b> </summary>

-* LightRAG also supports Open AI-like chat/embeddings APIs:
+* ZestRAG also supports Open AI-like chat/embeddings APIs:

 ```python
 async def llm_model_func(